ORIGYN-SA/origyn_nft/docs/nft-current-api.md

 Returns data about the nft.

-metatdata - NFTs are a class of CandyValues(see below section). currentSale - If the NFT is for sale, it will return info about the current sale.
+metadata - NFTs are a class of CandyValues(see below section). currentSale - If the NFT is for sale, it will return info about the current sale.

 ```